lukaszszymankiewicz/boner/roadmap.md

     highest-left point of frame but it should be modifiable (done by properly setting the frame image)
  - [x] skeleton does not stop walking after losing all the x-velocity
+ - [ ] segfaults while playing

+version 0.0.3
  - [ ] behaviours should have its own basic scripting language (rethink it!)
  - [ ] some easy way to record gameplay (and replay it)
+ - [ ] refine hitboxes (guns should propably be out of hitbox of skeleton)

 UTILS: